An Analysis of the Wedding Insurance Market in 2017

 Adding the cost of the honeymoon (on average around £3,000 according to specialist gift list service Buy Our Honeymoon), this makes the average wedding cost around £15,500, some five thousand pounds or so lower than that seen in recent years.

 We felt that this was an incredibly interesting figure.
-Generally it tends to be the female that makes many of the purchasing decisions when it comes to a wedding and so it was certainly unexpected to discover that over half of all policyholders were male.
+Generally it tends to be the female that makes many of the purchasing decisions when it comes to a wedding and so it was certainly unexpected to discover that in 2011, over half of all policyholders were male.

 How Soon Do People Buy Wedding Insurance

 It was certainly interesting to see how soon couples generally take out their wedding insurance policy.
-The average here was 8 months before the big day, but there were some couples taking out cover over two years before (peculiar as cover generally only starts 24 months prior to the big day) and quite a few who purchased just the day before!
+The average in 2011 was 8 months before the big day, but there were some couples taking out cover over two years before (peculiar as cover generally only starts 24 months prior to the big day) and quite a few who purchased just the day before!

 What Do People Claim For?

-According to a recent press release from Voyager Insurance Services (providers of Dreamsaver wedding insurance), the top ten claims on wedding insurance policies are as follows:
+According to a press release from Voyager Insurance Services (providers of Dreamsaver wedding insurance), the top ten claims on wedding insurance policies are as follows: